W-A-I-L-A-W-8/redesign/_projects/from-one-currency-to-another.md

 ---
-title: From One Currency to Another
+title: Redesigning the flow of funds
-subtitle: Redesigning the flow of funds experience
+subtitle: Currency exchange experience
 date: 2022-06-16T14:00:00.000+00:00
-description: On a short tenure with a limited budget and access to users, this is the story of how I reconceptualised the user experience of an exsiting platform where design was not originally a consideration.
+description: On a short term tenure with a limited budget and access to users, this is the story of how I reconceptualised the user experience of an existing platform where design was not originally a consideration.
 featured_image: forexMob_1.jpg
 accent_color: "#F64A25"